yingshaoxo/University_Notes/network-configuration-training.md

 ```
 telnet 192.168.0.6 6004

-//Let's assume that we already have two swiches connected by a line at Ethernet0/0/1
+//Let's assume that we already have two switches connected by a line at each Ethernet0/0/1

 display interface Ethernet 0/0/1
 system-view
 sysname yingshaoxo